kjensen37/EGR314-kjensen-DataSheet.github.io/docs/05-Schematic/schematic.md

 ## Overview

-This schematic is design to control a temperature sensor.
-It has additional functions such as debugging LED's and buttons aswell as extra headers.
+This schematic is designed to control a temperature sensor.
+It has additional functions such as debugging LEDs and buttons as well as extra headers.

 ![schematic](EGR314Schematic.png)